-Matthew joined Harrison Drury in June 2016 and is able to assist with the full range of commercial litigation matters.
-He has a particular interest and experience in sports-related litigation and disciplinary matters, and litigation arising from an employment setting.
-He is the founding head of Harrison Drury’s Sports Sector team.
+Matthew joined Harrison Drury in June 2016 and advises on the full range of commercial litigation matters including litigation arising from an employment context.
+Matthew has also established a strong reputation in sports-related litigation and disciplinary matters, and he is the founding head of the firm’s Sports Sector team.

-Matthew has also been appointed to The FA’s National Serious Case Panel, which adjudicates on all types of serious disciplinary cases within grassroots football, for the 2021/2022 season.
+Matthew is also a member of The FA’s National Serious Case Panel, which adjudicates on all types of serious disciplinary cases, including those involving the use of aggravated language, within grassroots football.

 In his spare time, Matthew enjoys watching and playing sport, particularly rugby league, which he previously played professionally, coming through the academy ranks at Wigan Warriors before later signing for Leigh Centurions.
 Latterly, Matthew played for Leigh Miners Rangers in the National Conference League.

-Now retired, Matthew remains actively involved in the rugby league community and has been appointed as a Community Game Discipline Panel Member by the Rugby Football League.
+Nowadays, Matthew remains actively involved in the rugby league community.
+Since 2018 he has been a Community Game Discipline Panel Member, appointed by the Rugby Football League.